-- a negative recommendation regarding progression made by their supervisory panel - a decision not to confirm or transfer a student to the PhD register - the outcome of an examination v.3 to take effect from 14 January 2021
+- supervisory panel progress review recommendations - decisions not to confirm or transfer a student to the PhD register - the outcome of an examination v.1 to take effect from beginning of the 14/15 academic year

-1. Context
+1 Context

-The Academic Regulations for Postgraduate Degrees by Research and Thesis stipulate that a research student has the right to appeal a negative recommendation made by their supervisory panel in respect of their continued registration (section 8.1.4), a decision not to transfer them to/confirm them on the PhD register (section 8.2.5), or the outcome of an award examination (section 11.6.3).
+The Academic Regulations for Postgraduate Degrees by Research and Thesis stipulate that a research student has the right to appeal a negative recommendation made by their supervisory panel in respect of their continued registration (section 8.1.4), a decision not to transfer them to/confirm them on the PhD register (section 8.2.5), or the outcome of an award examination (section 11.7).
 Such appeals are made to the Graduate Research Studies Board (GRSB) which is chaired by the Dean of Graduate Studies.